 FBI arrests 3 linked to white-supremacist group ahead of Virginia pro-gun rally

-A former Canadian armed forces reservist and two other men linked to a violent white-supremacist group, who were believed to be heading to a pro-gun rally next week in Virginia’s capital, were arrested Thursday by FBI agents, according to reports.
+FBI agents on Thursday arrested a former Canadian armed forces reservist and two other men linked to a violent white-supremacist group, who were believed to be heading to a pro-gun rally next week in Virginia’s capital.

-The three men, one of who was affiliated with the U.S. military, are members of The Base and were arrested on federal charges in a criminal complaint unsealed in Maryland, according to a Justice Department news release.
+The three men, one of whom was affiliated with the U.S. military, were members of The Base and were arrested on federal charges in a criminal complaint unsealed in Maryland, according to a Justice Department news release.

-The complaint charges Canadian national Patrik Jordan Mathews, 27, and Brian Mark Lemley Jr., 33, of Elkton, Maryland, with transporting a firearm and ammunition with intent to commit a felony.
-William Garfield Bilbrough IV, 19, of Denton, Maryland, is charged with “transporting and harboring aliens.”
+The complaint charged Canadian national Patrik Jordan Mathews, 27, and Brian Mark Lemley Jr., 33, of Elkton, Md., with transporting a firearm and ammunition with intent to commit a felony.
+William Garfield Bilbrough IV, 19, of Denton, Md., was charged with “transporting and harboring aliens.”

 All three men made their initial court appearances Thursday afternoon in Greenbelt, Maryland.

-The men will remain in custody until arraignment next Wednesday.
+The men are expected to remain in custody until their arraignment next Wednesday.

+Bilbrough’s defense argued that he was charged with relatively minor crimes and didn’t even have a passport, and therefore should have been released pending the next hearing.

+The government said Bilbrough had expressed an interest to travel to Ukraine to fight alongside Ukrainian nationalists.

 The three men were believed to be planning to attend the pro-gun rally planned for Monday in Richmond, according to a law enforcement official who spoke to The Associated Press on condition of anonymity to discuss an active investigation.